 Implementation of the No Action Alternative would continue to put existing wetlands at risk of inundation and continued loss as sea level rises.
-The adverse impact of the No Action Alternative would outweigh the beneficial impacts of the actions considered resulting in an overall adverse cumulative impact.

-Actions considered are consistent and complimentary with Alternatives 2, 3, and 4 and would have the potential to result in beneficial cumulative impacts.
+Other cumulative actions considered have the potential to result in beneficial impacts on wetlands in the study area.
 For instance, implementation of the stormwater plan on Norfolk State University's campus would improve wetland conditions by treating stormwater before discharging it into the Ohio Creek watershed where the wetland systems have become overburdened.
 Citywide initiatives, specifically the Green Infrastructure Plan for Norfolk, will enhance city-wide efforts to treat stormwater through rain gardens and creation of living shorelines resulting in additional wetlands which function as the main source of water quality treatment in the area.
 Additionally, the Integrated City of Norfolk Coastal Storm Risk Feasibility Study may affect the longevity of wetlands through the construction of nearby resiliency features such as floodwalls, tide gates, and levees.
 Resilience features constructed nearby may reduce coastal flooding, protecting currently overburdened wetlands from inundation and enabling their water treatment function.
+When combined, the adverse impact of the No Action Alternative would outweigh the beneficial impacts of the other actions considered, resulting in an overall adverse cumulative impact.